guillaumegenthial/guillaumegenthial.github.io/_posts/2017-10-01-image-to-latex.markdown

 It turns out that the attention weighs $ \bar{\alpha} $ can be easily interpreted.
 When generating the word `vas` (corresponding to `are` in English), we expect $ \bar{\alpha} _ {\text{are}} $ to be close to $ 1 $ while $ \bar{\alpha} _ {\text{how}} $ and $ \bar{\alpha} _ {\text{you}} $ to be close to $ 0 $.
 Intuitively, the context vector $ c $ will be roughly equal to the hidden vector of `are` and it will help to generate the French word `vas`.

 By putting the attention weights into a matrix (rows = input sequence, columns = output sequence), we would have access to the __alignment__ between the words from the English and French sentences...
-There are still a lot of things to say about sequence to sequence models (for instance, it works better if the encoder processes the input sequence *backwards*...) but we know enough to get started on our LaTeX generation problem.
+There is still a lot of things to say about sequence to sequence models (for instance, it works better if the encoder processes the input sequence *backwards*...) but we know enough to get started on our LaTeX generation problem.

 ## Data